The Re-Up: The 2018 season already reminds me of a movie; no, a Netflix series

 Poll

-Which of the next three games scare you the most?
+Which of the next three games scares you the most?

 -